Custom FM Waveform

 | positive scalar

-Pulse repetition frequency , specified as a scalar or string vector.
-The pulse repetition interval is the inverse of the pulse repetition frequency .
+Pulse repetition rate , specified as a scalar or string vector.
+Pulse repetition interval is the inverse of the pulse repetition rate .

-The Pulse repetition frequency (Hz) must meet the following constraints:
+The value of Pulse repetition frequency (Hz) must satisfy the following constraints:

 -

-The product of Pulse width (s) and Pulse repetition frequency (Hz) must be less than or equal to one.
-This constraint ensures that the pulse width is less than one pulse repetition interval.
-For a phase encoded signal, the pulse width is equal to the product of the duration of one chip by the number of chips.
+Product Pulse width (s) and Pulse repetition frequency (Hz) must be less than or equal to one.
+This limitation ensures that the pulse width is less than one pulse repetition interval.
+For a phase-coded signal, the pulse duration is equal to the product of the duration of one chip and the number of chips.

 -

 The ratio of the sampling frequency to any Pulse repetition frequency element must be an integer.
-This constraint is equivalent to requiring that the number of samples in one pulse repetition interval be an integer.
+This restriction is equivalent to requiring that the number of samples in a single pulse repetition interval be an integer.

 -

-To implement a constant , specify Pulse repetition frequency (Hz) as a positive scalar.
+To implement a permanent , set the Pulse repetition frequency (Hz) as a positive scalar.

 -

-To realise a stepped , specify Pulse repetition frequency (Hz) as a string vector with positive values.
-After the signal reaches the last element of the vector, the process cycles from the first element of the vector.
-When is stepped, the time between successive output pulses cycles through successive vector values .
+To implement a stepwise , specify Pulse repetition frequency (Hz) as a string vector with positive values.
+After the signal reaches the last element of the vector, the process continues cyclically from the first element of the vector.
+When stepwise, the time between successive output pulses cycles through successive vector values .

-The number of output samples is fixed if the Output signal format parameter is set to Samples
+The number of output samples is fixed if the Output signal format parameter is set to `Samples'.
+If it uses a changing if the Output signal format has the value `Pulses', then the number of output samples may vary.

 |